-- The electric bill is higher than normal.
+- The electric bill is higher than average.

 - Hissing or bubbling noise

-To fix this issue, your repair technician will first fix the leak that was the source of the problem and then charge your cooling system with the correct amount of refrigerant.
+To fix this issue, your repair technician will first address the leak that was the source of the problem and then charge your cooling system with the correct amount of refrigerant.

 To fix this issue, your technician will inspect the condensate lines and drip pan.
 They will clear any clogs and may be treated for algae growth to prevent clogs in the future.